Menu Close

 Special Awards

-• Best performers of the J.S.Bach pieces will be invited to participate at the Great Bach Marathon, organized by the Royal Canadian Collage of Organists Ottawa Centre on March 25, 2023 – postponed due to early event date.
+• Best performers of the J.S.Bach pieces will be invited to participate at The Great Bach Marathon, organized by the Royal Canadian Collage of Organists Ottawa Centre on Saturday, May 11, 2024 at St. Andrew’s Presbyterian Church, 82 Kent Street.

-• Concerto Classes – A participant receiving the highest mark in concertos by Haydn, Mozart or Beethoven, will be chosen to perform with the Divertimento Orchestra.
-Eligible concerto movements must be within 8-12 minutes (including all tutti parts).
+• Concerto Classes – A participant receiving the highest mark in concertos, will be chosen to perform with the Divertimento Orchestra.
+Eligible concerto movements must be within 8-12 minutes (including all tutti parts) – TBC.

 Photos/Videos